bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-10-28-newsletter.md

 [Hardware Wallet Interface (HWI)][hwi repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #20198][] Show name, format and if uses descriptors in bitcoin-wallet tool FIXME:dongcarl
+- [Bitcoin Core #20198][] adds three new fields to the `bitcoin-wallet` tool's `info` command output.
+The newly added fields "Name", "Format", and "Descriptors" represent, respectively, the name of the wallet, the wallet database format (bdb or [sqlite][news120 sqlite]), and whether or not the wallet is a [descriptor][topic descriptors] wallet.

 - [C-Lightning #4046][] libplugin: support for sending notifications.
 FIXME:moneyball